nicholasdille/container-slides/160_gitlab_ci/130_rules/slides.md

 Rules [](https://docs.gitlab.com/ee/ci/yaml/#rules) define whether to execute a job

-Pipeline requires one successful rule for the job to be added
+At least one successful rule for the job to be executed

 ```yaml
 job_name: